dcf21/plato-wp36-v2/README.md

 outside world is defined via Kubernetes services.

-The simplest way to run the pipeline on a single laptop or desktop computer is by using `minikube`, which provides a simulation environment which is almost identical to how Kubernetes runs on large clusters.
+The simplest way to run the pipeline on a single laptop or desktop computer is by using `minikube`, which is a minimal Kubernetes implementation which nonetheless provides a test environment which is almost identical to Kubernetes on large clusters.

 Instructions on how to deploy the pipeline can be found in `install.md`.